 However, a key issue with using wearable technology is the fact that a huge amount of data is generated (3) as they are continuously monitoring the body’s physiology and/or releasing drugs.
 This is a problem especially if a lot of people in the world are using wearable technologies even if it for non-medicinal purposes as all of this data would need to be stored.
 The issue is that companies that store data through storage servers need to make revenue otherwise there is no point in running the business in the first place.
 However, in order to make that revenue, they will need to sell the data that they have to other companies which can then use this data to send users of wearable technologies advertisements aimed specifically for them.
 If the data being sent to companies that send advertisements involves medical information of various patients, then the confidentiality of these patients will be at risk.
 Patient confidentiality is one of the key principles underlying medicine and so by companies releasing sensitive information to other companies, this may mean that patients would lose trust and faith in wearable technologies and may stop using them completely.

 In conclusion, wearable technologies do have a place within medicine.
 This is because their wide range of applications within medicine such as diagnosing and treating various diseases ranging from dementia to diabetes as well as being used in training enables them to have widespread implications within the field of medicine.
 These changes are beneficial overall as they enable patients and doctors to be able to react to complications as soon as they arise rather than later helping to prevent diseases from developing.
 This can be helpful for the NHS as problems that arise from old age such as osteoporosis can be detected and treated earlier allowing the health of the elderly population to improve or at least show a slower decline.
 This would not just apply to the NHS but other healthcare services as well.
 Prevention of disease and complications are also likely to arise from the fact that doctors can be trained more effectively by using head mounted displays.
 The areas that doctors can be trained in are immense ranging from surgery to diagnosis.
 This can help to reduce the number of medical errors made during clinical procedures causing the number of deaths caused by this factor to be reduced.
 This can be seen as being very significant especially in countries where medical error accounts for a huge number of deaths.
 For example, in USA, medical error is the third leading cause of death.(7) Furthermore, even though there are issues with data safety, there are potential solutions which can be used to solve them.
 For example, manufacturers can be” given fines of up to £500,000” and can face “brand damage” “if breaches in data protection legislations” are made (6).
-This can act as an incentive for service providers to ensure that their customers’ personal data.
+This can act as an incentive for service providers to ensure that their customers’ personal data is protected.
 As wearable technologies become even more widespread, there is likely to be more legislation in the future regarding personal data from these devices in many different countries around the world and so this may also help to ensure that the patients’ data is even more secure.

 Photo Credits due to: https://www.cctnews.com/wearable-technologies-relationship-medical-services/